 John joined Blackstone Consultancy after serving 30 years in the Metropolitan Police Service, with most of his time spent in Counter Terrorism and Protection roles.
 He achieved the rank of Chief Superintendent.

 He is a qualified Strategic Protection Commander and Strategic Firearms Commander.
 With the highest UK vetting level, DV (Strap), John led the Government's personal protection response to the attacks in Salisbury and Amesbury.
 Taking the policy lead for protecting those at risk from Hostile State Activity and authoring new National Security Risk Assessments with the Cabinet Office.
-He has also worked within the Parliamentary and Diplomatic Protection community, advising on MP’s security, the security of Parliament and International Embassies and Missions based within the UK.
+He has also worked within the Parliamentary and Diplomatic Protection community, advising on MPs’ security, the security of Parliament, and International Embassies and Missions based within the UK.

-All opinions expressed are the individuals own and not of (or to be affiliated with) Ecclesiastical Insurance Office plc or its group companies and affiliates (“Ecclesiastical”).
+All opinions expressed are the individual's own and not of (or to be affiliated with) Ecclesiastical Insurance Office plc or its group companies and affiliates (“Ecclesiastical”).

 Ecclesiastical shall not be liable for your use or any reliance on, or action taken (or not taken) by you and any loss, however incurred, as a result; all responsibility for such is excluded (except for that which cannot be excluded by law) by Ecclesiastical.

-Please note that over time the information contained herein may become out of date and may not constitute best market practice, that it is subject to change and new editions may be issued to incorporate such changes.
-You acknowledge that Ecclesiastical have no duty to provide such changes to this recording.
+Please note that over time, the information contained herein may become out of date and may not constitute best market practice, that it is subject to change, and new editions may be issued to incorporate such changes.
+You acknowledge that Ecclesiastical has no duty to provide such changes to this recording.